derek-knox/Notes/Neural Networks and Deep Learning by Michael Nielsen.md

         - *δ* - delta error (lowercase)
     - *∇* - gradient (∇C as gradient vector) (nabla pronunication)
     - *ϵ* - epsilon (small quantity)
+    - *⊙* - Hadamard product (multiplies two matrices of same dimensions into a 3rd matrix)
 - artificial neurons
     - *perceptron* - an artificial neuron with n binary inputs and 1 binary output.
 A *weight* is a real number associated with each input where the *weighted sum (Σ)* meets a real number *threshold* value determining the output.
         - Varying the weights and threshold result in different *decision making models*